-The reconstruction of the Catherine, Rutgers, and Montgomery Slips, as well as the construction of the East River Park Connector, would make this waterfront area more visually appealing, thus contributing positively to the visual quality of the New York City Coastal Area.
-Therefore, the proposed projects are consistent with this policy.
+The reconstruction of the median malls on Allen and Pike Streets would make those streets, and the waterfront area at Pike and South Streets, more visually appealing, thus contributing positively to the visual quality of the New York City Coastal Area.
+The proposed project would also enhance views south along Allen and Pike Streets of the Manhattan Bridge.
+Therefore, the proposed project is consistent with this policy.